The lost historic centre

 by Maria Sframeli

-Which I found in the London Library and just had to own - you can get it
+Which I found in the London Library and just had to own - I got it

 for €35.70 from Amazon.it.
 It's full of fine and heartbreaking